FreekPluim/FreekPluim/README.md

 <h1>Freek Pluim</h1>

-<p>I am a student at Saxion Hogeschool in Enschede in The Netherlands, studying to become a video game programmer at Creative Media and Game Technology - CMGT. </p>
+I am a motivated student eager to learn and try new things.
+In my career as a video game programmer student, I have participated in 5 game jams and worked on numerous different group projects at school, for example, a 10-week project making a VR game for Oyfo Techniekmuseum.

+Currently, the 3 main projects I'm working on are <a href="https://github.com/FreekPluim/Whats-Inside">Whats-Inside</a>, A co-op puzzle game. <a href="https://github.com/FreekPluim/XP-Wolfs/">XP-Wolfs</a>, a discord bot made for a study association to play Werewolves on discord. and our current <a href="https://github.com/Sad-AI-dev/Minor_Skilled">Minor Project</a>, a roguelike game inspired by Risk Of Rain 2.

 ___